-Offering discounts galore, Alibaba launches China's first post-Covid Singles' Day | Technology
+Offering discounts galore, Alibaba launches China's first post-COVID Singles' Day | Technology

-This year's online shopping extravaganza comes a week after Alibaba lost almost $76 billion of its market value, following China's suspension of the $37 billion listing of Ant Group, the financial technology firm Alibaba owns a third of.
-Pop star Katy Perry, who has performed at the event before, made an appearance at the company's gala, albeit via livestream, as travel restrictions on outside visitors remain in place in China.
+This year's online shopping extravaganza also comes a week after Alibaba lost almost $76 billion of its market value, following China's suspension of the $37 billion listing of Ant Group, the financial technology firm Alibaba owns a third of.
+Pop star Katy Perry made an appearance at the company's gala for the first time, albeit via livestream, as travel restrictions on outside visitors remain in place in China.

 Alibaba has said it will introduce more than 2 million new products, double the amount last year.
-Other companies such as Douyin, the Chinese version of ByteDance’s TikTok, JD.com and Pinduoduo are also holding their own Singles Day shopping events.
 Analysts expect that this year will be a boon for luxury brands, as Chinese consumers accustomed to going overseas to buy high-end goods are now stuck at home.

 - READ MORE ON: